 After scoring responses, the scorer must mark the responses as complete to finish the process.
 The completed response will advance in the process to ultimately generate a score in CERS.

-On the Response List table, mark the check box for any responses that have final scores (figure 14).
+On the Response List table, mark the checkbox for any responses that have final scores (figure 13).

 - In the window that pops up, select the [Mark Complete] button.
 Once a response has been marked as complete, it is removed from the scorer’s queue.

-The interim assessment score results are generally available after 20 minutes once all hand scoring has been completed.
+The interim assessment score results are generally available within 20 minutes once all hand scoring has been completed.
 The results can be viewed in CERS.
-Due to regular quality assurance processes and the high volume of testing during peak summative testing times, some results might require more than 20 minutes to populate in CERS.
+Because of regular quality assurance processes and the high volume of testing during peak summative testing times, some results might require more than 20 minutes to populate in CERS.

-Teachers will need permission (by way of a TOMS role) to view test results for their student groups, which are created by the LEA or Site Coordinator.
-If teachers are unable to view their student groups, they should contact their school or LEA coordinator.
+Teachers will need permission, by way of a TOMS role, to view test results for their student groups, which are created by the LEA or site coordinator.
+Teachers who are unable to view their student groups should contact their school or LEA coordinator.

 School administrators may view results for all students in the school, and LEA administrators may view results for all students in the LEA.